1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Sindh’s resistance was remembered as part of anti-British tradition.

-97. The Sindh conquest was the first major annexation by military force after:
+97. The Sindh conquest was the first major annexation by military force after__________.

 A) Anglo-Mysore wars